jeffreycwitt/pl339/docs/05-information-as-entropy.md

 > "the point was to represent a message as the outcome of a process that generated events [choices] with discrete probabilities" (Gleick, p.
 228)

 In this regard let's focus on the "choice" of a particular letter.
-But Shannon would want you to recognize that you are making as similar choice from a pre-defined set when you choose to use a word or phrase (but in the case the size of the set is much larger than 26)
+But note that Shannon would want you to recognize that you are making a similar choice from a pre-defined set when you choose to use a word or phrase (but in the case the size of the set is much larger than 26)

 Let's suppose we have an alphabet of 32 characters, and the letter z is number 32.

 I could communicate this as a "picture of the letter z", but this would require hundreds of pieces of information within a very large set of spatial information.
-Think of the range possible visual positions (x ad y coordinates), and the various "look" of "z" in different fonts.
+Think of the range of possible visual positions (x ad y coordinates), and the various "look" of "z" in different fonts.

 That fact that despite all this visual variation, we can still recognize the same letter "z" is evidence to Shannon that there is something more essential about "Z" than how it looks.